 - 1/3 cup dried cherries

-2. Combine flour, oats, baking powder, baking soda, cinnamon and salt.
+- Combine flour, oats, baking powder, baking soda, cinnamon, and salt.

-3. In a separate bowl combine mashed banana, almond milk, egg and vanilla.
+- In a separate bowl, combine mashed banana, almond milk, egg, and vanilla.

-4. Stir carrot, apple, walnuts and raisins into the wet mixture.
+- Stir carrot, apple, pumpkin seeds, and raisins into the wet mixture.

-7. Scoop batter into cups until 3/4 full.
+- Scoop batter into muffin cups until 3/4 full.

-10. Remove from tray and let cool completely on a wire rack.
+- Remove from tray and let cool completely on a wire rack.
+Serve and enjoy!

-11. Keep for up to 5 days in an airtight container… if you can exercise more restraint than I did! 🙂
+- If you have any leftovers, these muffins keep for up to 5 days in an airtight container… if you can exercise more restraint than I did!